OneDrive/onedrive-api-docs/docs/rest-api/api/reportroot_getoffice365activationsusercounts.md

 # reportRoot: getOffice365ActivationsUserCounts

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Get the count of users that are enabled and those that have activated the Office subscription on desktop or devices.
+Get the count of users that are enabled and those that have activated the Office subscription on desktop or devices or shared computers.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).